 Your rights

-The two main objectives of the Freedom of Information Act 1982 are to provide members of the public access to official documents of the Commonwealth Government and its agencies, and enhance the transparency and accountability of policy making, administrative decision making and government service delivery.
+The 2 main objectives of the Freedom of Information Act 1982 are to provide members of the public access to official documents of the Commonwealth Government and its agencies, and enhance the transparency and accountability of policy making, administrative decision making and government service delivery.

 The Museum of Australian Democracy (MoAD) is committed to transparency and accountability.
 Under the FOI Act, you can request access to Agency documents by making a Freedom of Information (FOI) request.